 Typically, a proposal for a new award comes from a section.
 In that case, the Section Executive Committee must work with the RUSA office to formulate the new award and then approve the proposal before submitting it to the RUSA Awards Committee for review and approval.
 If approved, the proposal is submitted to the RUSA Board for approval.
 Once the section, Awards committee, and Board have approved the award, it must be submitted to the ALA Awards committee in keeping with their policy and procedures for approval.

 If the proposal does not come from a section, then the proposers must work with the RUSA office to formulate the new award and then the RUSA Board must approve it before it is submitted to the RUSA Awards Committee for review and approval.
 The proposal must be re-approved by the RUSA Board if any chances were made to the proposal before it can be submitted to the ALA Awards committee.

 As noted above, juried award lists, such as The Notable Books List and The Reading List are not dependent upon this policy as no formal award is given.
-The same would apply to section certificate awards such as My Favorite Martian.
+The same would apply to section certificate awards such as ETS Achievement Recognition Award.

 Proposals for new awards should include the following information:

 - name of award.
 The name should reflect the nature of the award and also recognize the donor.